Rotating savings and credit association: Diversity and distribution

 ROSCAs are informal or 'pre-co-operative' microfinance groups that have been documented around the developing world.
 A famous early study by anthropologist Clifford Geertz documented the arisans of Modjokuto in Eastern Java.
 He described them as "an 'intermediate' institution growing up within peasant social structure, to harmonize agrarian economic patterns with commercial ones, to act as a bridge between peasant and trader attitudes toward money and its uses."

 The individuals in the ROSCA select each other, which ensures that participation is based on trust and social forces (social capital), and a genuine commitment to participate.
-In Brazilian consorcios, groups of strangers are assembled into a ROSCA unit by an agent or intermediary, whose role in facilitating the group formation and on-going administration is remunerated.
+In Brazilian consórcios, groups of strangers are assembled into a ROSCA unit by an agent or intermediary, whose role in facilitating the group formation and on-going administration is remunerated.
 As at 2015, over five million active ROSCA users were reported in Brazil.

 Types

 ROSCAs can be compared and contrasted with accumulating savings and credit associations (ASCAs).
 Documented extensively in South Asia by Rutherford, ASCAs are also time-limited, informal microfinance groups.
 Unlike ROSCAs however, they appoint one of their members to manage an internal fund.
 Records are kept and surplus lent out.
 After a pre-agreed period (often 6–12 months) all the loans are called back and the fund, plus accumulated profit, is distributed to the members.

 International development practitioners have been intrigued for years by the potential benefits of attempting to link ROSCAs and ASCAs to formal financial systems.
 But such linkages tend to defeat the voluntary purpose of these groups and distort member incentives towards securing access to external funds.
 CARE, an American NGO, has spread standardized ASCAs to reach 2 million people in Africa.
 These standardized ASCAs are called village savings and loan associations (VSLAs), and they usually comprise 10 to 20 participants who conduct saving and loan activities for a fixed period, usually 12 months.
 Unlike informal ASCAs, these use a triple-locked box to secure the funds, have standardized election procedures and maintain a careful separation of various duties, such as record-keeping, money-counting, meeting facilitation etc. Interest rates on loans typically vary from 5–10% a month, while cycle-end pay-outs in most groups is 30–60% of invested capital.

 As of the end of June 2012 development agencies (including CARE, Oxfam, CRS and PLAN) were carrying out projects reaching 1.8 million members in 23 countries, mostly in Africa.
 The Savings Group Information Exchange, a project of the Bill and Melinda Gates Foundation, provides researchers with an on-line database where indicators like savings and loans per member, country, return on assets and percentage of female members can be compared.

 Another interesting variant on this theme are the terminating deposits that formed part of product line of building societies in the last half of the nineteenth century.
 These provided many workers with the funds required to finance their own homes.